secretstartups/handbook/job-families/product/product-operations/index.html.md

 ### Requirements

-- 4+ years of experience in Product Management or related roles in software development such as engineering or program management
+- 4+ years of experience in Product Management or related roles in software development such as engineering and UX and/or system design
 - Experience in customer-first product systems similar to GitLab's, especially important is familiarity with modern customer validation techniques
 - Experience supporting the rollout of frameworks/process updates for team of 100+
 - Deep knowledge of and demonstrated experience in change management